-Databases have gone some way towards teaching us about recovery rates after trauma - but in this study researchers expand on that knowledge, by talking to patients to learn more about their specific recovery experiences.
+Databases have gone some way towards teaching us about recovery rates after trauma.
+This study expands on that knowledge, by talking to patients to learn more about their specific recovery experiences.

 The Role of Supervisors and RTW Coordinators

-Supervisors and RTW Coordinators play critical roles in organising RTW for workers - are we providing them with the right education and support?
-These research projects explore this area.
+Supervisors and Return to Work Coordinators play critical roles in organising Return to Work for workers.
+Are we providing them with the right education and support?
+This research projects explore this area.

-Access to social support can positively influence recovery for an injured person - but we're yet to identify the kind of support that is most beneficial, or how compensation systems could help to enhance it.
+Access to social support can positively influence recovery for an injured person, but we are yet to identify the kind of support that is most beneficial, or how compensation systems could help to enhance it.

 Women with Children